Crall-Lab/Autopolls/README.md

 # Install OS

+**Welcome to the AutoPollS Github!** For more updates and detailed instructions check out the [AutoPollS](https://www.autopolls.ai) website.

-Install the latest Pi OS using Raspberry Pi Imager.
-During setup, configure locale, timezone, keyboard, hostname, and SSH.
+Install the latest Pi OS using Raspberry Pi Imager before proceeding.

 # Environment variables

 Several environment variables are required to access the AutoPollS UI.
-Add the following lines to the **top** of your `~/.bashrc` (before the `if not running interactively` block):
+Add the following lines to the **top** of your `~/.bashrc` (before the `if not running interactively` block).
+Change the values to your choice of username and password:

 ```bash
 sudo nano ~/.bashrc